Commencement

 Penn State University

 Karen Kim, MD, MS, was named dean at the Penn State College of Medicine in 2023.
-As the Dorothy Foehr Huckand J. Lloyd Huck Chair in Rural Health Research, Kim leads the College of Medicine’s education, research, and clinical missions, the culture of innovation, and will focus on enhancing team-based interdisciplinary collaboration across the College of Medicine, Penn State Health, the University at large and across commonwealth campuses.
-As Physician in Chief, Kim plays a critical role in shaping the academic health system.
+As the Dorothy Foehr Huck and J. Lloyd Huck Chair in Rural Health Research, Dr. Kim leads the College of Medicine’s education, research and clinical missions, the culture of innovation, and is focused on enhancing team-based interdisciplinary collaboration across the College of Medicine, Penn State Health, the University at large and across commonwealth campuses.
+As Physician in Chief, Dr. Kim plays a critical role in shaping the academic health system.

-With extensive expertise in community-based participatory research (CBPR), dissemination and implementation science, intervention, and minority health research, Kim is supported by the Centers for Disease Control and Prevention, the National Cancer Institute Beau Biden Cancer Moonshot Initiative, and the Department of Health and Human Service’s Office of Minority Health and the National Institutes of Health.
-Kim leads the State of Illinois’ colorectal cancer control program across urban and rural regions and has focused on developing innovative technology-based solutions to address gaps in healthcare services among federally qualified community and rural health centers.
+Dr. Kim brings extensive expertise in community-based participatory research (CBPR), dissemination and implementation science, intervention design and minority health research.
+Her work has been recognized and supported through collaborations with leading federal agencies and national initiatives, including the Centers for Disease Control and Prevention, the National Cancer Institute’s Beau Biden Cancer Moonshot Initiative, the U.S. Department of Health and Human Services’ Office of Minority Health and the National Institutes of Health.
+She has led the State of Illinois’ colorectal cancer control program across both urban and rural communities and has advanced innovative, technology-enabled solutions to address gaps in care delivery among federally qualified health centers and rural populations.

-In addition to her research, Kim is deeply committed to civic engagement and has dedicated significant time to advancing health through service to numerous nonprofit organizations and national boards.
-Kim has been nationally recognized for her advocacy and policy work and received the International Women’s Leadership Award, the Chicago Foundation for Women Impact Award, and the Cancer Prevention Laurel for Increasing Health Equity.
+In addition to her research, Dr. Kim is deeply committed to civic engagement and has dedicated significant time to advancing health through service to numerous nonprofit organizations and national boards.
+Dr. Kim has been nationally recognized for her advocacy and policy work and received the International Women’s Leadership Award, the Chicago Foundation for Women Impact Award and the Cancer Prevention Laurel for Increasing Health Equity.

-She is the College’s first female dean and the only current Korean-American woman to hold such a title nationally.
+She is the College’s first female dean and the only Korean-American to hold such a title nationally.

 Kent Vrana, PhD, FAAAS, FASPET